tylerthomasallen/docs/src/pages/integrations/adobe-analytics.md

 ## Setup

-!!! note "Prerequisite"
+### Prerequisites

-		- This guide requires you to have already [integrated the Branch SDK](/pages/exports/data-integrations/webhooks/).
+- This guide requires you to have integrated the Branch SDK in your mobile apps.
 - You also need to be a Adobe Analytics customer and have the Adobe Analytics SDK integrated.

 ### Activate the Branch Data Connector